jacobalberty/ZoneCaster/README.md

 instead of just casting your web browser tab.
 This means you can close the tab and the stream will continue to be visible on the chromecast.

 ## Install
-Installation is pretty simple, just copy the files to your webserver.
+Installation is pretty simple, just copy the files to your ssl enabled webserver.

+### SSL
+ZoneCaster must be served over SSL, which means the zoneminder api must be served over ssl as well.
+However the streams themselves are served to chromecast over regular http.

 ### Cross domain installs
 If ZoneMinder isn't installed on the same webserver then you will need to edit ZoneCaster.js and change